Copilot-Language/copilot/README.md

       cabal install copilot

-* Building from source from the GitHub repositories (typically,one would only go this route to develop Copilot):
+* Building from source from the GitHub repositories (typically, one would only go this route to develop Copilot):

       git clone https://github.com/Copilot-Language/Copilot.git